-Though I do think that I can make a difference in the daily lives of a solar installer, bringing about tools to make you and your crew, safer, more efficient or even a little more stylish; I also believe no matter how many tools are added, there is one tool that you should continually be tapping into and that is your knowledge.
-In my opinion, the best way to gain knowledge is to continually keep up on what is happening within the industry.
+Though I do think that I can make a difference in the daily lives of a solar installer, bringing about tools to make you and your crew, safer, more efficient, or even a little more stylish; I also believe no matter how many tools are added, there is one tool that you should continually be tapping into and that is your knowledge.
+In my opinion, the best way to gain knowledge is to continually keep up with what is happening within the industry.

-Over the years I have met so many self proclaimed "Solar Experts" that have become so good at what they do that they stopped trying to learn more.
+Over the years I have met so many self-proclaimed "Solar Experts" that have become so good at what they do that they stopped trying to learn more.
 They become so confident in their abilities that they quickly lose touch with the latest and greatest the industry has to offer.
 This is one of the reasons, I believe, you see so many young solar companies mowing down their older more established competition.

-The solar industry is still considered a "young industry" meaning there is so much to still be discovered about it, improved upon and created to support it.
+The solar industry is still considered a "young industry" meaning there is so much to still be discovered about it, improved upon, and created to support it.
 I don't think it would be an underestimate to say it is changing daily.
-As technology continues to advance new products, services, designs and tools are constantly making their way to market.
+As technology continues to advance new products, services, designs, and tools are constantly making their way to market.
 And just like we've seen with the evolution of something like the telephone, these advances quickly shift future trends.
 The only way you're going to stay relevant is to know what is happening in the industry around you in the current moment.